• Skip to primary navigation

 • Reduce the heat to medium-low, add sage, cream, salt and pepper.
 Allow to simmer and reduce for 5 minutes, stirring occasionally.

-• Stir in the spinach and cooked mushrooms and cook another 1-2 minutes.
+• Stir in the spinach and cooked mushrooms and cook for 1 minute until the spinach just starts to wilt.

 • Add the drained pasta to the sauté pan, stir to combine everything well, and cook another 1-2 minutes until warmed through.